-In September 2015 the EU instructed its two dozen or so countries to absorb a share of the 120,000 refugees, who have recently arrived on the continent.
-There have been many objections to this, with Hungary and Croatia being at loggerheads over numbers of refugees congregating on their borders an d Hugary erecting huge razor-wire topped fences to stop refugees entering their country.
+The EU directed its two dozen or so countries to absorb a share of the 120,000 refugees, who had recently arrived on the continent.
+There have been many objections to this, with Hungary and Croatia being at loggerheads over numbers of refugees congregating on their borders.
+Hugary erected huge razor-wire topped fences to stop refugees entering their country.

-Over 5 million have left the country, with most camping in the neighbouring countries.
-Over a quarter of a million have headed towards Europe, a number that has been escalating over the Summer of 2015.
+Over 5 million have left Syria, with most camping in the neighbouring countries.
+Over a million headed towards Europe.
 The world ignored this until a picture of 3 year old Syrian boy washed up drowned on a Turkish beach, went viral.
-Overcrowded small boats are sinking almost daily with dozens of refugees perishing in the waves.
+For over a year overcrowded small boats were sinking almost daily, with dozens of refugees perishing in the waves.
 The majority of these were between Turkey and Greece, in the Agean Sea.

 Radio Peace will bring hope of an end to the conflict.
 The radio station will encourage refugees to remain in the Levant region pending an cessation of hostilities.
-Less than ten per cent of Syrians want to leave their country (UN survey, May 2015), they simply want an end to the fighting.
+Less than ten per cent of Syrians want to leave their country (UN survey) they simply want an end to the fighting.

 EDUCATION - a basic human right.

 Everyone has the right to freedom of opinion and expression; this right includes the freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers.